shaik1002/biggitlabbomb/doc/development/audit_event_guide/index.md

 # Audit event development guidelines

-This guide provides an overview of how audit events work, and how to instrument new audit events.
+This guide provides an overview of how Audit Events work, and how to instrument new audit events.

-## What are audit events?
+## What are Audit Events?

-Audit events are a tool for GitLab owners and administrators to view records of important actions performed across the application.
+Audit Events are a tool for GitLab owners and administrators to view records of important actions performed across the application.

-## What should not be audit events?
+## What should not be Audit Events?

-While any events could trigger an audit event, not all events should.
+While any events could trigger an Audit Event, not all events should.
 In general, events that are not good candidates for audit events are:

 - Not attributable to one specific user.
 - Not of specific interest to an administrator or owner persona.
 - Are tracking information for product feature adoption.
 - Are covered in the direction page's discussion on [what is not planned](https://about.gitlab.com/direction/govern/compliance/audit-events/#what-is-not-planned-right-now).

-If you have any questions, reach out to `@gitlab-org/govern/compliance` to see if an audit event, or some other approach, may be best for your event.
+If you have any questions, reach out to `@gitlab-org/govern/compliance` to see if an Audit Event, or some other approach, may be best for your event.

-## Audit event schemas
+## Audit Event Schemas

 To instrument an audit event, the following attributes should be provided: